(-) indicates that a staff member of JSP has read the book and does not recommend it.

 (+) Relativity: The Special and the General Theory by Albert Einstein

 Mini-Review: This book is a classic.
-One learns about special and general relativity from the genius that created the theories.
+One learns about special and general relativity from the genius who created the theories.

 Scientific American How Things Work Today